Xavier Philippe (criminal): Murder of Christophe Belle

 On 17 May 2005, a man was found dead in the woods near the town of Sucy-en-Brie.
-The national police observed three bullet wounds to the head.
+The national police observed three bullet wounds in the head.
 The Paris criminal police took charge of the investigation.
-At the crime scene, investigators found a bag of white powder near the victim, which, after analysis, turned out to be cocaine.
+At the crime scene, investigators found a bag of white powder near the victim, which was suspected to be cocaine.
 The initial evidence at the scene suggested a drug-related settling of scores.
-The deceased's identity papers were found in his jacket: he was Christophe Belle, a well-known Parisian pastry chef.
+The deceased's identity papers were found in his jacket and he was identified as Christophe Belle, a well-known Parisian pastry chef.

-By investigating his habits and family life, the investigators quickly ruled out the possibility of a drug deal gone wrong.
-The picture that emerges is of a man with a simple life, whose work as a pastry chef was more than enough to support him.
-Toxicology tests show that he did not use cocaine or any other drugs.
-The police suspect that Christophe Belle's murder was staged.
-The investigators interview all of his relatives and the bakery staff, including his partner, Philippe.
-They all mention numerous incidents that Christophe Belle had been subjected to recently: threatening phone calls, minor damage to the bakery.
+Upon investigation of Belle's family and lifestyle, investigators ruled out the possibility of a drug deal gone wrong.
+Although cocaine was found at the scene, toxicology reports had shown no drug use.
+Belle was considered to be a meticulous and punctual individual, arousing suspicion when he did not arrive to open the bakery.
+Police suspected that Belle's murder was staged, and so investigators interviewed his relatives and bakery staff.
+It was commonly mentioned that Belle had been subjected to numerous incidents recently: threatening phone calls and minor damage to the bakery.
 And they all accuse Christophe's rival, a certain M.F., who has been in a commercial dispute with him for several years.
-The police discover that he lives in the town where the body was found, close to the woods.
+The police discover he lives in the town where the body was found, close to the woods.
 He is arrested but claims to have an alibi: he has not lived in the town for nearly four years (failure to change his address) and on the evening of the crime, he was in Normandy.